MDSplus/Documentation/docs/guide/devices/writing_devices.md

     The setup for a streaming device often happens right before data acquisition.

-    For a streaming device, this is built into the enxt section (TODO confirm with Stephen)
+    For a streaming device, this is built into the next section (TODO confirm with Stephen/Fernando)

 3. Write Main Loop Function (Continuous/streaming data capture, all while experiment is running)